Homeschool Student Application Information

 Please note: You may have your SAT/ACT score report sent directly to Whitworth from the testing service.
 When you take the test, list "Whitworth University" as one of the schools to automatically receive your score report.
 To have your SAT score report sent to Whitworth, use code 4953.

 To have your ACT score report sent to Whitworth, use code 4494.

 After we receive your application, we will email you instructions on how to check the status of your application.
 If you don't receive an email within two weeks of submitting your application, please call the Whitworth Admissions Office at 800.533.4668 to check on your application status within about two weeks..

 Whitworth has a "rolling" admissions process: After all of your application materials are received and processed by the Whitworth Admissions Office, you should expect a letter in the mail regarding Whitworth's decision within about three weeks.

-For more information about the freshman admissions process, please visit our Freshman Admissions Frequently Asked Questions page or contact Whitworth's homeschool admissions counselor, Marianne Hansen, at email@example.com or 509.777.4347.
+For more information about the freshman admissions process, please visit our Freshman Admissions Frequently Asked Questions page or contact Whitworth's homeschool admissions counselor, Lara Ramsay, at email@example.com or 509.777.4347.